Authored by the expert who managed and guided the team behind the United Arab Emirates Property Pack

 Do I need a specific visa to buy property in Dubai right now?

-No, you do not need a UAE residence visa to buy property in Dubai, and foreigners can legally purchase in designated freehold areas even while on a tourist visa, as long as they meet the transaction and banking requirements.
+In February 2026, you do not need a UAE residency visa to buy property in Dubai, and purchasing while on a tourist visa is commonly feasible as long as you can meet the transaction, banking, and identity requirements at the time of the deal.

 Does buying property help me get residency and citizenship in Dubai in 2026?

-As of early 2026, buying property in Dubai can help you get long-term residency but will not lead to citizenship, since the UAE does not offer a standard citizenship-by-investment pathway for typical property buyers.
+As of early 2026, buying property in Dubai can help you get long-term residency through the Golden Visa program, but it will not lead to UAE citizenship, which is not available through a standard property investment route for typical foreign buyers.

 Can I legally rent out property on my visa in Dubai right now?

-Your visa status does not prevent you from renting out property you own in Dubai, and foreign owners, including non-residents living abroad, are generally permitted to lease their units as long as they follow Dubai's rental administration rules.
+Your visa status in Dubai does not prevent you from renting out a property you own: foreign owners, including non-residents living abroad, can legally earn rental income from their Dubai properties as long as the unit and community rules allow it.

-You do not need to live in the UAE to rent out your property, though most absentee landlords use licensed property management companies to handle tenant relations, maintenance, and contract registration since these tasks are time-sensitive and require local presence.
+You do not need to live in the UAE to rent out your property in Dubai, but most absentee owners use a licensed property management company to handle tenant issues, maintenance, contract registration, and local administration because these tasks require someone on the ground.

 We cover everything there is to know about buying and renting out in Dubai here.